-At Debt Rescue, we speak to hundreds of Aussies each week who are exhausted and confused by their debts.
-When it comes to providing them with options for debt relief, we noticed there were very limited options for people who wanted to protect their credit file, or if they didn’t qualify for a Part 9 Debt Agreement.
-We strive to provide a holistic approach to debt relief and saw we could help these people with a Debtstroyer Agreement.
+At Debt Rescue, we speak to hundreds of Aussies each week who are exhausted and confused with their debts.
+We want to provide the best solutions for debt relief and noticed there were very limited options available.
+Some people wanted to protect their credit file and others didn’t qualify for a Part 9 Debt Agreement.
+By using a holistic approach to debt relief we saw we could help these people with an Informal Debt Agreement.
+We call our solution a Debtstroyer Agreement.

 What is a Debtstroyer Agreement?

-A Debtstroyer Agreement is Debt Rescue’s very own brand of Informal Debt Agreement.
+A Debtstroyer Agreement is Debt Rescue’s own brand of informal arrangement.
 The Debtstroyer Team is a group of highly trained professionals including Accountants and Debt Negotiators.
-They will negotiate the terms of your Debtstroyer Agreement to suit your circumstances while striving to appease your creditors.
-A Debtstroyer Agreement is your secret weapon against bad debt.
+The team will negotiate the terms of your Debtstroyer Agreement to suit your circumstances while still keeping your creditors happy.

 - Settling your debt by paying a reduced amount in a lump sum payment